cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 Accessing the clipboard is a sensitive operation, and browsers implement security mechanisms around it.

-On most webkit-based browsers (including Chrome) a popup asking for permission must be confirmed the first time CloudpilotEmu pastes from the host clipboard.
+On most browsers (including Chrome) a popup asking for permission must be confirmed the first time CloudpilotEmu pastes from the host clipboard.
 On other browsers (notably Safari) CloudpilotEmu shows a dialog asking to confirm the operation on every clipboard access.
 This is necessary because those browsers require clipboard access to be the direct consequence of an user interaction.
-When pasting Safari will show an additions "Paste" widget that needs to be tapped in order to paste.
+When pasting Safari will show an additional "Paste" widget that needs to be tapped in order to paste.

 This feature is not available on OS5.
 :::